Essential Sewing Kit

 What is your favorite sewing tool?

-The entirety of the blog is my opinion, and I have not compensated in any way for my review or recommendations. (there are affiliate links on the products, but the products are of my recommendation and tools I use daily).
+The entirety of the blog is my opinion, and I have not compensated in any way for my review or recommendations.
+Please also note there are affiliate links which help run this blog.
+Thanks for your support!

 I believe in blog transparency and letting you know everything that goes into making or creating content.